 The University of Cincinnati is an urban, public university with an enrollment of more than 44,000 students.
 The History Department is home to 25 full-time faculty and offers B.A., M.A., and Ph.D. degrees.

 MINIMUM QUALIFICATIONS: A Ph.D. in history (in hand by August 14, 2018), with graduate work and/or professional work experience in public history and digital humanities is required.

-Applicants must apply online at https://jobs.uc.edu (Requisition #23044).
-In addition to the electronic application, a letter of application (outlining reasons for applying and qualifications) and a current CV, applicants should provide a sample course syllabus, a brief writing sample, and evidence of work in public history and digital humanities.
-These documents can be uploaded under the 'Additional Documents' section of the application.
-Three letters of recommendation should also be sent directly to the Department of History at email@example.com (preferred), or mailed to the Chair, Public History/Digital Humanities Search Committee, Department of History, University of Cincinnati, 360 McMicken Hall, Cincinnati, Ohio 45221-0373.
+APPLICATION PROCESS: Create an Applicant Profile and upload your CV/Resume.
+Apply to Requisition #23044 and under the 'Additional Documents' section, upload a letter of application (outlining reasons for applying and qualifications), a sample course syllabus, a brief writing sample, and evidence of work in public history and digital humanities.
+Three letters of recommendation should also be sent directly to the Department of History at firstname.lastname@example.org (preferred), or mailed to the Chair, Public History/Digital Humanities Search Committee, Department of History, University of Cincinnati, 360 McMicken Hall, Cincinnati, Ohio 45221-0373.
 We will conduct first round interviews via Skype.